How to cancel car insurance: Easy steps for a smooth transition

 Fox Money is a personal finance hub featuring content generated by Credible Operations, Inc. (Credible), which is majority-owned indirectly by Fox Corporation.
 The Fox Money content is created and reviewed independent of Fox News Media.
 Credible is solely responsible for this content and the services it provides.

-If you have the right information before starting the cancellation process, it's pretty simple.
-Just follow the steps outlined in this guide.
+We'll dive into the details of the cancellation process below.
 It’s worth noting that the actions may not be in the order you’d expect, but they’re critical to prevent a gap in coverage, which is an expensive — and avoidable — mistake.

 Key highlights: